FilipMalczak/storyteller/README.md

  - [ ] more work on listeners
    - [ ] do some testing (not that important, since the impl is trivial and manual tests confirm it works)
    - [ ] VCS integration (commit and push to GIT per entry? do we flush on journal event, or do we give some control over flushing?)
-   - [ ] dynamic reporting
-     - REST+websocket API to expose task summaries as JSONs and push events, JS-friendly page that renders them
  - [ ] give some love to storyteller (as points above mainly focus on task tree) (overlaps with some ideas below)
  - [ ] enhance storage
    - try to minimize number of dependencies; in perfect scenario, default impl uses just Nitrite and nothing else